 Other drugs can increase some of the side effects of Dysport, including cold or allergy medicine, muscle relaxers, sleeping pills, bronchodilators, bladder or urinary medicines, and irritable bowel medicines.
 Tell your doctor if you regularly use any of these medicines.

 This list is not complete.
-Other drugs may interact with Dysport, including prescription and over-the-counter medicines, vitamins, and herbal products.
-Not all possible interactions are listed in this medication guide.
+Other drugs may affect Dysport, including prescription and over-the-counter medicines, vitamins, and herbal products.
+Not all possible drug interactions are listed here.
 Do not start a new medication without telling your doctor that you have received Dysport in the past.

 More about abobotulinumtoxinA